HuanfeiMa/Reservoir-Computing-with-Time-Delay/README.md

+# Delayed-Reservoir-Computing

-Simplified code for: Embedding Theory of Reservoir Computing and Reducing Reservoir Network Using Time Delays
+Simplified code for: Designing Small Size Network in Reservoir Computing: A Role of Time Delays

 We developed codes for standard reservoir computing and delayed reservoir computing for

--Gene regulation model
+- Gene regulation model

--ISCAM
+- ISCAM

--Kuramoto-Sivashinsky equation(KSE)
+- Kuramoto-Sivashinsky equation(KSE)

--Lorenz system
+- Lorenz system

--Mackey-Glass system
+- Mackey-Glass system